 If the patching has not been done correctly, these areas are likely to leak again.
 As a general rule, if 25% of the roof is covered with patches, then the roof needs to be replaced.
 With older roofs the best way to determine how worn out they are, besides obvious signs like excessive patching, is to walk on them and see how they feel under your feet.
 Look for loose areas, depressions, deteriorated surfaces, cracking, and discoloration.

-Common Concerns with Tar and Gravel Roofs
+Other Things to Consider with Tar and Gravel Roofs

 Strong sun exposure can also damage the roofing membrane if left uncovered by the gravel.
 Tar and gravel roofing is not normally recommended in areas with lots of snow or rain.
 It is sometimes prone to leaks, especially if the flashing and underlayments are not correctly installed.
 Flat roofing is prone to ponding, when water stays on a roof surface for more than 48 hours.
 This excess of water places increased weight on the roof and can change the roof structure.
 Depressions may also result, affecting the drainage slope and causing the pooling to continue.
 Continued pooling may result in vegetation growing on the surface of the roof.
 Vegetation will grow roots, hold moisture, and deteriorate the roof’s surface.
 A tar and gravel roof must have an adequate drainage system to avoid this problem.